 Pint Sized Ancient Irish Cattle

-The smallest breed of cattle in Europe, the Dexter was bred in Tipperary in the 1750s from descendants of the native black cattle kept by the early Celts.
-Dexters were endangered in the 1930s, but now thanks to its ability to mature early feeding on grass and the impeccable eating quality of its neat, small cuts.
+The smallest breed of cattle in Europe, the Dexter was bred in Tipperary in the 1750s from descendants of the ancient black cattle kept by the early Celts.
+Dexters were endangered in the 1930s, but now thanks to their ability to mature early feeding on grass and the impeccable eating quality of its neat, small cuts, the breed is bouncing back.
 This welcome resurgence has been aided hugely by frequent television appearances, and chefs heralding the standout quality of its beef.

 Tasting Notes: Gamey, Mellow, Sweet